GavinHome/flying-redux/README.md

 contribute to the package, how to file issues, what response they can expect from the package authors, and more. -->

-In particular, the code in flutter_redux has the same naming and implementation as fish_redux.
+In particular, the code in flying_redux has the same naming and implementation as fish_redux.
 So I respect the original spirit of fish_redux.